 - Join the community in the new Zulip chat workspace at pythonpodcast.com/chat

-- Transfer Learning for Natural Language Processing by Paul Azunre (affiliate link)
+- Transfer Learning for Natural Language Processing by Paul Azunre (affiliate link) Use the code podinit21 at checkout for 35% off all books at Manning!

 - Low Resource Languages